shrimpgo/gynnews_bot/README.md

 ## Dependencies

-- The program was made in python 2.7, and all dependencies can be installed using `pip` with the following command:
+- The program was made in python 3.5, and all dependencies can be installed using `pip3` with the following command:

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ### List of dependencies: